The Band Trust

 Grant Programs

-The Band Trust operates a single grant-making program focused on care providers.
+The Band Trust operates a single grant-making programme focused on care providers.
 Specific grant amounts are not publicly disclosed, but the trust makes grants to organisations rather than individuals.

-- Application Method: Invitation only - the trust proactively identifies and approaches organizations
+- Application Method: Invitation only - the trust proactively identifies and approaches organisations

 Priority Areas